sujata0921/Bank-Loan-Report/README.md

 Total Amount Received: Total from borrowers, MTD amount, and MoM changes.
 Average Interest Rate: Overall average, MTD rate, and MoM variations.
 Average Debt-to-Income Ratio (DTI): Overall average, MTD DTI, and MoM fluctuations.
 A big thank you to DataTutorials for their invaluable guidance and support.
 Their comprehensive explanations and tutorials have been instrumental in helping me understand the essentials of bank loan report preparation.

-Can Check Video Presentation on my Linkedin Profile
+Can Check **Video Presentation on my Linkedin Profile**.

 https://www.linkedin.com/posts/sujata-sharma-6b9a6017_dataanalytics-banking-finance-activity-7220836790327255040-JKho?utm_source=share&utm_medium=member_desktop